informalsystems/tendermint-rs/rpc/README.md

 ## Testing

-The RPC types themselves require minimal testing, as the compiler asserts their validity.

-The RPC client is directly tested primarily through the [integration tests](./tests/integration.rs).
+The RPC types are directly tested through the [integration tests](./tests/integration.rs).
 These tests use fixtures taken from running Tendermint nodes to ensure compatibility without needing access to a running node during testing.
 To run these tests locally: